Migrating databases to Managed Service for PostgreSQL

 pg_dump version, and the major version must be at least as high as on the DB where the dump is deployed.

-For example, to restore a PostgreSQL 10, PostgreSQL 11, or PostgreSQL 12 database from a dump, use
+In other words, to restore a dump of PostgreSQL 10, PostgreSQL 11, PostgreSQL 12, or PostgreSQL 13, use

 If you only need to restore a single schema, add the